 Once the new unit is occupied, the current unit will be demolished and the land used for future West Moreton Health development opportunities.

-This ward will be the first new ward at Ipswich Hospital for six years, built on Level 6 in Ward Block.
+This ward will be the first new ward at Ipswich Hospital for seven years, built on Level 6 in Ward Block.

 It will include:

 - patient care centre with a treatment room, patient lounge and transit lounge